Wrockwardine

-There is a Church of England parish church, St Peter's, dating back to Saxon times.
+The origins of St Peter's Church of England parish church may go back to Saxon times, though the current building dates from the Norman period.

-The Village
+History

-The place-name 'Wrockwardine' is first attested in the Domesday Book of 1086, where it appears as Recordine.
+The place-name 'Wrockwardine' is first attested in the Domesday Book of 1086, where it appears as Recordine, which was also the name of one of the Hundreds of Shropshire.
 It appears as Wroch Wurthin in 1169, and Wrocwurthin in 1196.
 The name means 'homestead by the Wrekin'.